 However, Jake gave up that opportunity and instead pivoted to the classroom, because, as he said, “It called him more loudly.”
 He left his life in politics to empower our young citizens.
 He began by teaching government in his hometown of Jim Thorpe before moving to Cumberland Valley School District to serve as a math teacher.

-Jake holds a leadership degree at Shippensburg University, was president of the second-largest education association in the county, led a statewide movement in the Pennsylvania Teachers Advisory Committee, hosted political debates in 2016 and 2017, chaired the 2018 Call Committee at Trinity Lutheran Church of Camp Hill, and served as a fundraiser for the Special Olympics.
+Jake holds an educational leadership degree at Shippensburg University, was president of the second-largest education association in the county, led a statewide movement in the Pennsylvania Teachers Advisory Committee, hosted political debates in 2016 and 2017, chaired the 2018 Call Committee at Trinity Lutheran Church of Camp Hill, and served as a fundraiser for the Special Olympics.

 Miller is a prolific writer of education and public policy, leading him into motivational speaking – primarily for students, teachers, and other residents of Cumberland County.